pinot-contrib/pinot-docs/basics/concepts.md

 Pinot stores data in [_tables_](components/table/).
 A Pinot table is conceptually identical to a relational database table with rows and columns.
 Columns have the same name and data type, known as the table's [schema](components/table/schema.md).

-Pinot schemas are defined using a custom JSON file.
-Because that schema definition is in a file all its own, separate from the command to configure and create the table itself, multiple tables can share a single schema, with each table free to have its own name, indexing strategies, partitioning, data sources, and other metadata.
+Pinot schemas are defined in a JSON file.
+Because that schema definition is in its own file, multiple tables can share a single schema.
+Each table can have a unique name, indexing strategy, partitioning, data sources, and other metadata.

 Pinot tables can either be _real-time_, meaning they ingest data from a streaming source like Apache Kafka®, _offline_, meaning they are loaded with data from a batch source, or _hybrid_, meaning they are loaded with batch and streaming data together.